lpc477/SWENG2020/README.md

   - **RW** - Full React Website for Asclepius Tools (*FULL_WEBSITE_VERSION*)
   - **BE** - A Web Extension for Firefox and Chrome that consists of just the Web Chat UI to Asclepius Tools as a browser drop- down (*BROWSER_EXTENSION_VERSION*)
   - **RC** - A version of the React Website that renders only the Web Chat page (*WEB_CHAT_ONLY_VERSION*)
-  - The source code for the Web Chat UI itself that is shareda cross the above three versions, that can be edited only once to update all versions (*WEB_CHAT_SOURCE_CODE*)
+  - The source code for the Web Chat UI itself that is shared across the above three versions, that can be edited only once to update all versions (*WEB_CHAT_SOURCE_CODE*)

 ### The RW is available at https://steviejeebies.github.io/SWENG2020/